 The American Legion is a grassroots organization at its core.
-Critical to our ability to influence members of Congress and the legislative process is the ability to mobilize membership.
+As such, the support of members is critical as we advocate on behalf of all veterans in the halls of Congress.
 The most effective way to support The American Legion’s legislative agenda is communication – by individuals in their local posts expressing their views on specific bills.
-Emails, telephone calls, Legislative Alerts, and personal letters from constituents have a powerful influence on members of Congress.
+Emails, telephone calls, Legislative Alerts and personal letters from constituents have a powerful influence on members of Congress.
 They want to hear from you so they can gauge public opinion on specific issues.

 - Know Before You Go

 - Legislative Point Papers

 Tools For Legionnaires

 Find Your Congressional Representatives

 You can find your elected representatives at our Grassroots Action Center.
 This can be found in the bottom right corner of the page.